Run a disaster recovery drill to Azure

 - You should now be able to connect to the replicated VM in Azure.

-- To delete Azure VMs created during the test failover, click Cleanup test failover on the recovery plan.
+- To delete Azure VMs created during the test failover, click Cleanup test failover on the VM.
 In Notes, record and save any observations associated with the test failover.

 In some scenarios, failover requires additional processing that takes around eight to ten minutes to complete.
 You might notice longer test failover times for VMware Linux machines, VMware VMs that don't have the DHCP service enables, and VMware VMs that don't have the following boot drivers: storvsc, vmbus, storflt, intelide, atapi.